Acknowledgements

 Regarding applicant’s arguments:

 Applicant’s arguments, see pgs.
-8-9, filed 01/15/2026, with respect to the rejection(s) of claims 1, 8, and 15 under Claim Rejections - 35 USC § 102 that Ozbay does not teach the amended limitations, specifically, “a payload including instructions that are executable on the distributed ledger for completing an action” is sent to an off-ledger system by a node of the distributed ledger, and that the instructions that were included in the payload are executed “responsive to receiving the digital signature of the second party applied to the instructions” have been fully considered and are persuasive.
+8-10, filed 06/13/2026, with respect to the rejection(s) of claims 1, 8, and 15 under Claim Rejections - 35 USC § 102 that Leong does not teach a distributed ledger node providing a payload to an off-chain system that includes instructions for completing an action on the distributed ledger as claimed, specifically, Leong does not disclose either “pushing, by the node, the payload [that includes instructions that are executable on the distributed ledger]) to an off-ledger system” or “responsive to receiving the digital signature of the second party applied to the instructions [from the off-ledger system], executing the instructions in the payload, by the node,” as claimed have been fully considered and are persuasive.
 Therefore, the rejection has been withdrawn.
-However, upon further consideration, a new ground(s) of rejection is in view of Leong (US 20200092106).
+However, upon further consideration, a new ground(s) of rejection is in view of Dunlevy (US 20170372300).

 Claim Rejections - 35 USC § 102(a)(1)